j-pong/HYnet2-summachine/README.md

-# HYnet
+# HYnet2-summachine
-Fully Unsupervised Learning for Continual Sequence when High Local Correlation
+Summarization machine for multilingual paragraphs and sentences using hybrid seq2seq ASR model
 ## Installation

 ### 1. Installaion of docker for ssh env
 - Basic of docker installation